mickfuzz/dyne_docs/src/terminal/docs/31-gedit.md

 This can be handy information to know.
-If you keep track of the line numbers you can use these to jump quickly around the text file by using the \"Go to Line\" feature.
+If you keep track of the line numbers you can use these to jump quickly around the text file by using the "Go to Line" feature.
 This can be accessed via the interface (**Search -\> Go to Line**) or via the shortcut **ctrl** + **i**.
 :::